Skip to Main Content

 Adding Files (like PDFs)

-Dropping it onto an existing item will attach it to that item.
+Dropping a PDF onto an existing item will attach it to that item.

-Each item also has an Attachments tab in the right column.
-You can attach files by clicking the Attachments tab and then the Add button.
+Each item also has an Attachments tab in the right-hand column.
+You can attach files by clicking the Attachments icon () and then the plus (+) next to Attachments.

-You can also drag a file directly into your Zotero library without first adding a citation entry.
+You can also drag a file directly into your Zotero library without first having a citation for it.
 Once you've done that, you can right-click (command click on a Mac) on the new file and select one of these options:

 1. "Retrieve Metadata for PDF"